 Whale Sharks of Kauai & Niihau

-This gentle and slow filter feeding shark is the largest living fish species.
-A solitary creature, it is rarely seen in groups unless feeding at locations with an abundance of food.
-This distinctively-marked shark is believed to have originated about 60 million years ago and their lifespan ranges from 60 to 150 years.
+Whale sharks are solitary creatures and are rarely seen in groups unless feeding at locations with an abundance of food.
+The species is believed to have originated about 60 million years ago and their lifespan ranges from 60 to 150 years.